 > Increase in frequentation (10,000 more visitors per year)

 > General diversification of the public

-Activities» Construction work, seats, screen, sound system and lights, access for people with impaired mobility
+» Construction works: installation of seats, a screen, a sound system and lights and access for people with impaired mobility.

 What success will look like